No left-leaning outlet covered the state of exception in this cluster, missing civil liberties critique

 3 verified sources

 Ecuador's state of exception was analyzed by the media amid ongoing security concerns.
 A traffic accident involving a police patrol in Quito left four people injured.
-Regional news covered daily updates from Tungurahua province.
+Regional news covered daily updates from the province of Tungurahua.

-🔎 Why it matters: Recurring states of exception in Ecuador continue to be a key governance tool, with center outlets providing explanations but limited critical analysis from the left.
+🔎 Why it matters: Recurring states of exception in Ecuador continue to be a key governance tool, with focused media providing explanations but with limited critical analysis from the left.

 No left-leaning outlet covered the procurement reform, missing potential critique of whether reforms go far enough